lifeisstillgood/softwaremind/docs/newbook/meditations.rst

 Yes!
 I suggest starting with https://pragprog.com/titles/rjnsd/the-nature-of-software-dev...
 "The Nature of Software Development", by Ron Jeffries.
-Focus on incremental value, engage everyone, deliver and adjust.
+Focus on incremental value, engage everyone, deliver and adjust. quality, speed, and reliability through automation and shifting left, is a lever that works.